3.3 Assessment

 figure 32: planning lessons (overview)

-When you ask students to assess your lessons, no matter how you teach, there is always something to learn.
+When you ask students to assess your lessons, no matter how you teach, there is always something to learn from their remarks.
 In this module you will find questionnaires that you can submit to your students.

 First you explain subjects (teacher-centred education).
 During independent work (Student-centred education) your students work with a certain degree of freedom at the covered subjects.
 If you give your students a lot of time to work independently, it is advisable to find a way of assessing that guides and motivates them.
 In this module we discuss an alternative way of calculating grades using check marks.
 By doing so, on the one hand you offer your students structure and on the other you give them room make their own decisions.